About Rheticus

 From the idea to innovation - CO2-based specialty chemicals

-Just as plants use solar energy to produce sugar, for example, from carbon dioxide (CO2) and water in several steps, artificial photosynthesis uses renewable energies to generate valuable chemicals from CO2 and water through electrolysis with the help of bacteria.
+Just as plants use solar energy to produce sugar, for example, from carbon dioxide (CO2) and water in several steps, artificial photosynthesis uses renewable energy to generate valuable chemicals from CO2 and water through electrolysis with the help of bacteria.

 It was already successfully demonstrated a few years ago that artificial photosynthesis works in the laboratory (Haas et al., 2018).
 Another milestone on the way to industrial implementation was reached at the end of 2020: the test facility at Evonik's Marl site, funded by the German Federal Ministry of Education and Research (BMBF), was put into operation.
 It uses electricity from renewable sources, CO2 and H2O to produce chemicals and thus shows for the first time that artificial photosynthesis also works on a larger scale.